UCREL/pymusas/docs/docs/api/taggers/rule_based.md

 The Tagger expects two Lexicon like data structure, both in the format of `Dict[str, List[str]]`, this structure maps a lemma (with or without it's Part Of Speech (POS)) to a `List` of USAS semantic tags.
-The easiest way of producing such a data structure is through the [`pymusas.lexicon_collection.from_tsv`](/pymusas/api/lexicon_collection/#from_tsv) whereby the File Path would be to a USAS Semantic Lexicon.
+The easiest way of producing such a data structure is through [`pymusas.lexicon_collection.from_tsv`](/pymusas/api/lexicon_collection/#from_tsv) whereby the TSV file path would be to a USAS Semantic Lexicon.

 The class requires two Lexicon data structure the first, `lexicon_lookup`, requires both the lemma and POS, whereas the second, `lemma_lexicon_lookup`,